therishichauhan/DSA/LinkedList/Notes.md

 - The last node's next pointer points back to the first node, creating the circular structure.

+``Application of Circular Linked Lists:``

+- Circular Linked Lists can be used to manage the computing resources of the computer.
+- Data structures such as stacks and queues are implemented with the help of the circular linked lists.
+- Circular Linked List is also used in the implementation of advanced data structures such as a Fibonacci Heap.
+- It is also used in computer networking for token scheduling.

+``Real-Life Application of Circular Linked Lists:``

+- Round Robin scheduling technique in games.
+- Audio/Video Streaming
+- Circular Escalators

+``Advantages of Circular Linked Lists:``

+- It is possible to traverse from the last node back to the first i.e. the head node.
+- The starting node does not matter as we can traverse each and every node despite whatever node we keep as the starting node.
+- The previous node can be easily identified.
+- There is no need for a NULL function to code.
+The circular list never identifies a NULL identifier unless it is fully assigned.
+- Circular linked lists are beneficial for end operations as start and finish coincide.
+- Algorithms such as Round Robin setup can effectively complete online queues without having to meet NULL suspension or reference references.

+``Disadvantages of Circular Linked Lists:``

+- If the circular linked list is not handled properly then it can lead to an infinite loop as it is circular in nature.
+- In comparison with singly-linked lists, doubly linked lists are more complex in nature
+- Direct accessing of elements is not possible.
+- It is generally a complex task to reverse a circular linked list.

 ``Circular Linked List Traversal``

 ```